 Below you will find various relationships to the concept of and potential approaches for large intestine damp heat.

-Large Intestine Damp Heat is one of many possible underlying factors from a TCM perspective for health issues, such as appendicitis, balanitis, colon cancer, crohn's disease, dysentary, irritable bowel syndrome (ibs), leukemia among others, often involving layered combinations of issues.
+Large Intestine Damp Heat is one of many possible underlying factors from a TCM perspective for health issues such as appendicitis, balanitis, colon cancer, crohn's disease, dysentary, irritable bowel syndrome (ibs), and/or leukemia.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, large intestine damp heat is referenced in the following acupuncture protocol section: